AndMu/Wikiled.IB.Market.Api/README.md

 # Interactive Brockers API C#

-9.74
+Based on version 9.79

-Ported from official IB library and updated to support RX TPL and AutoFac
+Ported from official IB library and updated to support RX TPL and DI

 Nuget library